tugberkugurlu/go-bloggy/README.md

 ## Facts

- - This codebase structured is influenced by [golang-standards/project-layout](https://github.com/golang-standards/project-layout), even if it doesn't adhere to it completely.
+ - This codebase structure is influenced by [golang-standards/project-layout](https://github.com/golang-standards/project-layout), even if it doesn't adhere to it completely.

 ## Build Docker Image